 Shared Health Health Providers logo

-Take some time this monthto discover the richness of Canada’s Francophonie by joining your colleagues in discovering French by completing quizzes, watching videos, conversing in French and much more.
+Take some time this month to discover the richness of Canada’s Francophonie by joining your colleagues in discovering French.
+Stretch your vocabulary and your glutes with chair yoga, or cook up a great meal while chatting up a storm with Cuisine & Conversation.
+You can also download some useful vocabulary sheets, listen to some fantastic Francophone music, and more.
 Also, make sure to check out our Difference en français website to learn how to incorporate more French into your day-to-day work.

 Activities